 The payment is only confirmed after the customer verifies themself.

 The transaction doesn’t only rely on card details for verification.
 This means committing fraud is much more difficult if card details are stolen or there is a data breach on the merchant’s site.

 Another benefit with 3D Secure is that it allows businesses to protect themselves from fraudulent chargebacks through a "liability shift".
 Liability refers to the party responsible for financially compensating cardholders for fraudulent purchases.

 A liability shift happens when a payment goes through the 3D Secure 2 challenge authentication flow and the liability for fraudulent chargebacks shifts from the business to the card issuer.

 In some regions, card schemes may grant a liability shift after a successful frictionless flow too.

 At Adyen, we use 3D Secure to take frictionless payments to the next level.
-We know that every business is unique, with different risk appetites and regions.
-Every market has its own unique regulations and behaviors.
-Adyen adapts to your local needs so that you can offer frictionless authentication and increase security everywhere.
+We know that every business is unique, with different risk appetites and regions of operation.
+Every market has its own unique regulations and behaviours.
+Adyen adapts to your local needs so that you can offer frictionless authentication and increase security in any location.

 Our authentication engine creates the right balance between convenience and security by using machine learning to make smart authentication decisions and assess whether a transaction should be authenticated through a frictionless flow or not.
 This results boosts conversion and creates a better customer experience.

 We support multiple integrations for both browser and mobile flows via our Checkout solution.
-If you’re interested in learning more about 3D Secure?
+Interested in learning more about 3D Secure?
 Check out our authentication page.

 We’re always here to help, so if you have any questions regarding regulations or our products, get in touch.